What is patch management?

 Patch management best practices

-It is beneficial to follow some industry best practices to enhance the patch management process and deploy an effective patch on vulnerable operating systems, applications, software, networks, and infrastructure.
+Following some industry best practices to enhance the patch management process and deploy an effective patch on vulnerable operating systems, applications, software, networks, and infrastructure is beneficial.
 Here a few patch management best practices every organisation must follow:

 Team collaboration: Patching cannot be done without effective team collaboration, and the security patches go hand-in-hand with the code update.
 It is necessary for the security and IT development teams to collaborate and work closely to provide a successful patch management solution.
-It is also vital to keep the team accountable for the task they have been assigned.
+It is also vital to keep the team accountable for their assigned task.

 Automated patch management: Manually patching and updating the flaws can be time-consuming and increase the chances of errors in the deployment, but having automated patch management will save time, reduce errors, and schedule the updates according to patch management policies.

 Data back-up and Disaster Recovery Plan: Every business needs to have a disaster recovery plan, a full on-site and off-site back-up of all data before rolling out any patch.
 So in case, the patch deployment fails, they do not go out of business or services.

 Managed service providers: Not every company can do or focus on patch management.
 In this regard, managed service providers offering automated patch management solutions will help fill the void and deliver successful patches.
 Equally, regular vulnerability scanning or penetration testing exercises often shed light on the weaknesses in patch management practices.